monk-afk/SquareOne/update_tracker.md

 > NOT UPLOADED, NOT READY
 - [ ] 3d_armor/armor_pinkdiamond_augmented -- textures
 - [ ] money/ -- add safety deposit box
-- [ ] Integrate exp2 into current modset (bones, money, etc)
 - [ ] ...

 ___

 > IN PROGRESS
-- [X] homedecor_modpack/homedecor_lighting/init.lua -- rewriting missing recipes
+- [X] Integrate exp2 into current modset (bones, money, etc)
-- [ ] exp2 - localize functions which use exp2, if possible
+  - [X] exp2 - localize functions which use exp2, if possible
-- [ ] bones - remove minumum cost to use bones, bones is free but death is costly
+  - [X] bones - remove minumum cost to use bones, bones is free but death is costly

 ___